 MARK RUFFALO: FROM SUPERHERO TO REAL-LIFE HERO

-In his new film “Dark Waters,” Mark Ruffalo trades in his Marvel superhero costume for the role of a real-life hero– the mild-mannered lawyer Rob Billot.
-Ruffalo had read about Billot in a New York Times Magazine article in 2016 titled “The Lawyer Who Became Dupont’s Worst Nightmare.”
-Billot had worked in a law firm that defended chemical companies, until a case came along that led him to uncover the toxic truth behind Teflon.
+In his new film “Dark Waters,” Mark Ruffalo trades in his Marvel superhero costume for the role of a real-life hero– the mild-mannered lawyer Rob Bilott.
+Ruffalo had read about Bilott in a New York Times Magazine article in 2016 titled “The Lawyer Who Became Dupont’s Worst Nightmare.”
+Bilott had worked in a law firm that defended chemical companies, until a case came along that led him to uncover the toxic truth behind Teflon.
 Ruffalo is a producer on the film and he talks with John Horn about how, through “Spotlight” he realized that movies can help change ills in society.

 NELL SCOVELL CONFRONTS LETTERMAN